 50 pounds, 6 ounces - Spirit Lake, Dickinson County, September August 2000 - Kevin Cardwell, Spirit Lake, Iowa

 Before 1960, only a few Muskellunge had been collected in Iowa fish surveys.
 Three were reported in the Mississippi River, one each near Lansing and Harpers Ferry in Allamakee County in 1935 and one in Muscatine County near Muscatine in 1892.
 Single fish were collected from the Skunk River near Ames in Story County in 1892 and in Clear Lake in 1945.
 The latter was probably transplanted from the Mississippi River during fish rescue activities.

 In 1960, the first purebred musky were stocked into Iowa waters.
-Fry were obtained from Wisconsin, reared at the Decorah trout hatchery, and 40 fish each were stocked into Clear Lake and West Lake Okoboji.
+Fry from Wisconsin were raised at the Decorah trout hatchery, and 40 fish each were stocked into Clear Lake and West Lake Okoboji.
 The program has continued with annual stockings of about 5,000 fish, 6- to 10-inches long, into Clear Lake, West Lake Okoboji and Big Spirit Lake.
-Musky were also introduced into Big Creek Lake and Rathbun Lake in the 1970`s, but the practice was stopped after two or three years in favor of hybrid musky.
+Musky were also introduced into Big Creek Lake and Rathbun Lake in the 1970`s, but stockings were stopped after two or three years in favor of hybrid musky.